Michael X: Murder trial

 Police who had come to the commune to investigate the fire discovered the bodies of Joseph Skerritt and Gale Benson, members of the commune.
 They had been hacked to death and buried in shallow graves.
 Benson, who had been going under the name Hale Kimga, was the daughter of Conservative MP Leonard F. Plugge.
 She had met Michael X through her relationship with his associate Hakim Jamal.

 At the time of the discovery, Michael X and his family were in Guyana by invitation of the Guyanese Prime Minister Forbes Burnham.
 He was then captured in Guyana and charged with the murder of Skerritt and Benson, but was never tried for the latter crime.
 The trial was held in Trinidad; it was alleged that the killings were carried out by his followers Stanley Abbott and Edward Chadee.
 A witness at his trial said that Skerritt was a member of Michael X's "Black Liberation Army" and had been killed by him because he refused to obey orders to attack a local police station.
 Michael X was found guilty and sentenced to death.

-The Save Malik Committee, whose members included Angela Davis, Dick Gregory, Kate Millett and others, including the well-known, self-described "radical lawyer" William Kunstler, who was paid by John Lennon, pleaded for clemency, but Michael X was hanged in 1975.
-Stanley Abbott was hanged for the murder of Gale Benson in 1979, while Edward Chadee's death sentence was reduced to life in prison.
+The Save Malik Committee, whose members included Angela Davis, Dick Gregory, Kate Millett and others, including the well-known, self-described "radical lawyer" William Kunstler, who was paid by Lennon, pleaded for clemency, but Michael X was hanged in 1975.
+Abbott was hanged for the murder of Benson in 1979, while Chadee's death sentence was reduced to life in prison.